[3.13] Archmage Blade Vortex Hierophant | 20k EHP 40m DPS | Depth 2000 Delve Tank

 * (6-10)% of Damage taken from Mana before Life while affected by Clarity

-If you can afford only one of these, go for the 10% MoM effect.
+Of these two, the 10% MoM effect is far more valuable.
 Remember to divine these as well as you can since its quite significant.

 If the above double mod Eye is too expensive, or you just prefer to forego some EHP for even more DPS, then there are several Wrath and Precision mods that you can combo with one of the above mods.
 In order of value, these are (best to worst):